8th Dragoon Regiment (France): Badges/heraldry

-In 1953, the official Regimental badge of the 8th Dragoon Regiment was a shield from the Ancien Règime with the Coat of Arms of the Bourbon Penthievre family, of which the regiment was first named after, placed on an anchor.
-Above will be a Flory Crown, and below will spell in English, Dragon- Penthievre.
+In 1953, the official Regimental badge of the 8th Dragoon Regiment was a shield from the Ancien Régime with the coat of arms of the Bourbon Penthièvre family, of which the regiment was first named after, placed on an anchor.
+Above will be a Flory Crown, and below will spell in English, Dragon- Penthièvre.
 The badge can be seen at the start of this page.

 The tie of the honor awards are decorated: